 Your Investment Is Low

 You can get microphones for about $100 a piece and editing software for less than most marketing budgets set aside for ads on social media.
 You can create a podcast in a time frame that allows you to lower the time spent editing.
 You don’t need a 90-minute podcast.
 A half hour works great.
 Time is also saved by focusing on guests, as mentioned, so you won’t need to spend hours mapping out content for a content calendar.
-Just pick a subject and the guest take care of the rest.
+Just pick a subject and the guest takes care of the rest.

 Branded Content Is King